-Minnesota clean energy legislation has one more obstacle this year with coronavirus
+Minnesota clean-energy legislation has one more obstacle this year with coronavirus

 The reason: Massive utility investments over the past decade in everything from new transmission projects to nuclear plant refurbishments to renewable energy.

-Levenson-Falk said some language in the Senate clean energy bill is not friendly to residential rate payers.
+Levenson-Falk said some language in the Senate clean-energy bill is not friendly to residential rate payers.

 Specifically, she pointed to a provision that emphasizes “cost-of-service” in rate-making by Minnesota public utilities regulators.
 “The language here is intended to shift costs from large customers to others including residential,” particularly in northeastern Minnesota, she said.